 Hey everyone!
 It feels good to be back and writing this post!
 It's been about a month since I wrote my last post and during that time it has been a whirlwind of activity.
 I decided to take some time off from the blog post because I needed to re-energize myself and my mind as well as focus on a few other things that I had going on.
 Now that it's summer and offseason, it's time to get back in the gym more and get ready for the upcoming season.
-I've been able to take a few trips, travel out West to train for a little bit and also ramp up the consulting work I've been doing for J.C.
-Baker and Associates.
+I've been able to take a few trips, as well as travel out West to train.
 Since starting the blog, I've been going for 34 weeks straight and this time off has been good to refocus, come up with new ideas and directions for where I want to take the blog, and ultimately provide you guys with some fresh content and ideas!

 For my first post back, I wanted to talk about creating your own financial plan.
 Why do I think this is important?
 I think this famous quote by the great New York Yankee Yogi Berra explains it best, "If you don't know where you're going, you'll end up someplace else."
 In our case when we're talking about finances, you should be thinking about what financial goals you have, what lifestyle goals you are picturing, and then researching what that number needs to be to accomplish that.
 While there might not be one specific exact number, having an idea of what to shoot for to achieve those two previous goals we mentioned will give you something to work towards and plan around.
 Now, this post isn't going to delve into specific investments set up and choosing this stock over that stock, but more of a broad approach just to get you in the mindset of this is the life I want to create, and what are some steps that I need to take to make it happen.
 I went through this exercise in October of this past year while I was still overseas and wrote it on October 24, 2018.
 To see my full detailed financial plan, email me and I will walk you through the details of how I did mine.